mooinglemur/smb3/README.md

 # smb3
 Disassembly of Super Mario Bros 3

-Specifically for use with NESASM (https://github.com/camsaul/nesasm), this will reassemble into a byte-for-byte perfect clone of Super Mario Bros.
+Specifically for use with cc65 (https://github.com/cc65/cc65), this will reassemble into a byte-for-byte perfect clone of Super Mario Bros.
 3 US (PRG1)

-NOTE: Included are support files for my "NoDice" level editor (game.xml and "icons" subdirectory) and "MusConv" (musconv.xml) utilities.
-They are not part of the actual source code required to build the ROM, but are necessary if you intend to use these tools.
+This is a conversion of the nesasm/DCC6502 disassembly by Southbird.

 -------------

 To assemble, simply run:

-nesasm smb3.asm

-Intended for use for research into the inner workings of SMB3 and highly technical ROM hacks (such as Super Mario Bros.
-3Mix)
+`make`

+Requires:
+* A recent version of python3 with the PIL module to let the conversion script interpret the PCX assets into CHR ROM format
+* cc65 and make